 wrappers on top of API, which can be in different programming languages.
 Eg. Zerodha’s Kite connect API have different libraries, which are built on different languages (Python, PHP etc)

 Let us take an example of the Presto API solutions offered by Symphony Fintech for Indian markets.
 Symphony Fintech offers APIs in Java, C#, .NET, HTML which can be used to develop custom algo strategies.
 A trader can connect across the internet via web-service or use LAN option for low latency (for overview of all Presto APIs).
-Similarly, other algorithmic platform providers offer different APIs for algo trading.
+Similarly, other algorithmic trading platform providers offer different APIs for algo trading.

 Types of APIs